ModularSoftAU/website/pages/products/craftify/recipes.md

 # Bulk Crafting

 ## Chests
-Using logs to craft a chest will yield 4 chests, making it easier to craft large amounts of chests without needing to break the logs down into planks first.
+Crafting a chest with logs directly results in four chests, simplifying the process of creating numerous chests without the need to convert logs into planks first.

 ![](../../../src/img/products/craftify/crafting/bulk_chest.png)

 ## Logs
-Any combination of log-types will work, including stripped logs.
+Stripped logs or any combination of log-types can be used interchangeably.

 ![](../../../src/img/products/craftify/crafting/bulk_chest_random.png)

 ## Bone Blocks

-Similarly, Bone blocks can be crafted directly from bones.
+Bone blocks can be easily crafted by using bones as raw materials.

 ![](../../../src/img/products/craftify/crafting/bone_block.png)

 ## Bundles
-The vanilla recipe for Bundles has been enabled.
+The ability to craft Bundles using the vanilla recipe has been enabled.

 ![](../../../src/img/products/craftify/crafting/bundle.png)

 ## Vanilla Crafting Rebalances
-Minor changes have been made to vanilla crafting recipes:
+Vanilla crafting recipes have undergone minor changes:

 ### 6-Sided Logs
-6-sided log crafting now returns 4 wood, rather than 3.
+The 6-sided log crafting process has been modified to yield 4 wood instead of 3.

 ![](../../../src/img/products/craftify/crafting/wood_rebalance.png)

 ### Fermented Spider Eyes
-Fermented spider eyes can use both red and brown mushrooms.
+Both red and brown mushrooms can be used to ferment spider eyes.

 ![](../../../src/img/products/craftify/crafting/fermented_spider_eye.png)

 ## Bee Nests
-The "natural" bee nests can be crafted by combining the "artifical" beehives with honeycomb.
+To create "natural" bee nests, one can combine "artificial" beehives with honeycomb through crafting.

 ![](../../../src/img/products/craftify/crafting/bee_nest.png)

 ## Chainmail
-All chainmail armour can be crafted from chains.
+To craft all types of chainmail armor, chains are required as the main material.

 ![](../../../src/img/products/craftify/crafting/chainmail_helmet.png)